henryhale/pixsim/docs/font-editor.md

 the [display simulator](./display-unit.md) basing on it's [character set](./charset.md).

-It allows for designing the appearances of the characters and export the graphical representation of each as a bitmap in one single `*.font.json` file.
+It allows for designing glyphs, say the appearances of the characters, and export the graphical representation of each as a bitmap in one single `*.font.json` file.

+>Glyphs are the visual representations of the characters.

 -   Each character is exported as a bitmap containing the details on how it will be rendered.